forknote/configs/README.md

-# Configurations of blockchains
+# Share

-Submit your configuration here to see it in the next Forknote build
+To share your configuration make a pull request to https://github.com/forknote/configs  or email it to support@forknote.net